 A sprinting prodigy from a small Indonesian village who shocked the world by becoming a global junior champion and rewriting his nation's record books.

-Lalu Muhammad Zohri's story feels like a modern sporting fable.
-He emerged not from a state-of-the-art training center, but from the rice fields of Lombok, where he ran on dirt tracks.
-His raw, explosive talent was undeniable.
-In 2018, at the World U20 Championships in Finland, Zohri staged one of the great upsets in track history.
-Languishing in the middle of the pack for most of the 100-meter final, he unleashed a furious late surge to snatch gold by one-hundredth of a second, defeating heavily favored athletes from powerhouse nations.
-Overnight, he became Indonesia's first male world junior champion in athletics and a national hero.
-Dubbed 'The Lightning from Lombok,' his success transcended sport, inspiring a generation and proving that world-beaters can come from anywhere.
-His career now focuses on living up to that promise, as he aims to translate his junior success into Olympic glory.
+Lalu Muhammad Zohri won the 100-meter gold at the 2018 World U20 Championships in Finland by one-hundredth of a second, staging one of track's great upsets.
+He emerged from the rice fields of Lombok, training on dirt tracks with raw, explosive talent.
+Languishing in the middle of the pack for most of the final, he unleashed a furious late surge to defeat heavily favored athletes from powerhouse nations.
+He became Indonesia's first male world junior champion in athletics and a national hero.
+Dubbed 'The Lightning from Lombok,' his success inspired a generation, proving world-beaters can come from anywhere.
+Born in 2000, he now aims to translate that junior promise into Olympic glory.

 1997–2012